temporalio/sdk-dotnet/Doc/README.md

-# `sdk-dotnet /Doc/`
+# `sdk-dotnet /Docs/`

+This folder contains documentation-related files.
-This folder is reserved for use by Github Pages.

-Its name is dictated by the Github Pages automation.
+Do not confuse it with the [`/Doc`](../Doc) directory, which is reserved for use by Github Pages automation (the name is dictated by Github).

-Refer to the [`/Docs`](../Docs) directory for actual documentation-related files.